DaveGut/HubithingsReplica/Docs/SamsungTVReadme.md

 ## Main Device Command Description:
 * Configure: Reloads and updates the device and child device configuration to current.
 Used as a first troubleshooting step.
 * Refresh: Request a full refresh of the device and then update to attributes.

+# Appreciation:
+### Bloodtick_Jones: Development of a great SmartThings API interface app and supporting my peculiar needs.

+# Contributions
+I do not take contributions for my developments.
+If you find the my integrations to be of value, you may make a donation to the charity of your choice or perform an act of kindness for a stranger!

+Note: This readme will be updated as problems and resolutions are developed by users.